 While your application is pending, it is recommended that you check the status of your trademark every three to four months.
 After your trademark is registered you should check on the status every 2-3 months to ensure no attempt to cancel your registration are being made by third parties.

 If you are being represented by a trademark attorney, check with the firm to learn how they handle status updates.
 Many attorneys will monitor a client’s trademark status, interpret the information for them, and notify them of any outstanding needs.
 If you receive a notice of action from your attorney, be sure to follow up in a quick to ensure that your trademark continues to move through the registration process.

 While the process to obtain your trademark status through TSDR may be simple, understanding what the status means to the registration process may be a bit more challenging.
 A U.S. trademark attorney has a wealth of experience interpreting the trademark status of their clients.
 Here are a few of the most common statuses:

 - Under Examination—Once your application has been assigned to an examiner, it will be listed as Under Examination.
 The initial examination phase lasts approximately four months.

 - Office Action Issued—If the examining attorney sees any legal problems with the trademark, an Office Action will be issued.
 This could be because your mark too closely matches an existing trademark, or it doesn’t meet other legal requirements.
 For instance, geographic names or descriptive words cannot be registered.
-It is imperative to respond to an Office Action within six months, or the application will be considered abandoned.
+It is imperative to respond to an Office Action within three months, or the application will be considered abandoned.